saleor/saleor-docs/docs/dashboard/catalog/products.md

 ### Product availability

-A variant is in stock if it has unallocated quantity.
+A variant is in stock, if it has unallocated quantity.

 The highest quantity that can be ordered is the available quantity of product variant.